-Beginning with the M/V Delaware, on which work was completed in 2018, we are in the process of repowering all of our vessels.
-While repowering will provide an estimated annual savings of more than $130,000, more importantly, it will also result in a 40% reduction in emissions.
+Beginning with the M/V Delaware, on which work was completed in 2016, we have now recently completed the process of repowering our second vessel, the M/V New Jersey.
+While repowering will provide an estimated annual savings of more than $130,000 per vessel due to less required maintenance, more importantly, it will also result in a 40% reduction in emissions for each vessel.
 What does a 40% reductions in emissions represent?
 It's equal to:

 - 39 tons of Nitrogen Oxide